GestarCloud/.github/README.md

-# .github
+# GestarCloud/.github

-The description of Gestar Cloud.
+The repository for storing Gestar Cloud's descriptions and metadata on Github.